 The appearance of psychosis is very appealing and almost looks like a butterfly; it has gotten the nickname of “Butterfly Orchids,” as they look like a blast of brightly colored butterflies.
 The flowers have long, thin petals that look like an antenna and brightly colored sepals that resemble the butterfly’s wings.

 These orchids produce single flowers on 60 to 12 cm long flower spikes.
 The flowers are 13-15 cm long and long-lasting.
 The one flower blooms for about 18 to 20 months consecutively.

 How To Care For Psychopsis (Butterfly Orchids):

-Psychopsis are a type of orchids unique sympodial orchids genus that has its native in the wet rainforest and upland forest habitats in the land of Central and South America.
+Psychopsis is a type of orchid’s unique sympodial orchid genus that has its native to the wet rainforest and upland forest habitats in the land of Central and South America.

 Certain precautions need to be taken while growing up a Psychopsis orchid.

 - Like most orchids, Psychopsis is meant to be kept under the indirect, bright light.
 Psychosis orchids can tolerate the morning and evening sunlight directly.
 However, the intense midday sunlight can burn the petals of the orchids.
 Excess light can make your blooms paler and more negligible.
 So it is advised to give your orchids about 10 hours of light to have your blooms bright and healthy.

 - Psychopsis orchids usually grow in their natural habitats.
 But if you want to grow your orchids as an indoor plant, then it is best to grow them in a soilless potting medium for your potted orchids.
 As Psychopsis orchids require good air circulation, make sure to have a proper potting medium.